pak3nuh/hollywood/doc/Serialization.md

 To be enable this serializer, a class must implement the `java.io.Externalizable` interface.

+This is also the only serializer that will process responses with a fixed structure, like UNIT and EXCEPTION cases.
+It would be a waste of effort to support them on all the serializers.

 ### Default serializer

 This serializer acts as a fallback for all others.
 It is designed to work in the most flexible